OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 Selecting "Back to Role List" under a role properties page brings you back to the table that lists all the roles.

-3. Assigning the Contractor role to a user
+3. Granting the Contractor role to a user

-This time we will assign the Contractor role to Felicitas.
+This time we will grant the Contractor role to Felicitas.
 Select Manage > User and click fdoe's entry.
 On fdoe's profile page, select the Provisioning Roles tab.
-Select the Contractor role from the dropdown list and click Add Role.
+Click Add Provisioning Roles, select the Contractor role from the dropdown list and click Add.

-Click Save.
 Felicitas now has the Contractor role in her list of roles.

 4. Removing the Contractor role from a user

 To remove the Contractor role from Felicitas's entry, select Manage > User and click fdoe's entry.
 On fdoe's profile page, select the Provisioning Roles tab.
-Click X next to the Contractor role, then click Save.
+Select the checkbox next to the Contractor role, then click Remove Selected Provisioning Roles.

 5. Deleting the Contractor role.

 Select Manage Role to display the "Role List" page.
 Select the checkbox next to Contractor (don't click on the role itself).
 Click on "Delete Selected" and the Contractor role will be deleted.

 See the other samples for more information on roles!